nielsenius/Starship-Commando/README.md

 Control your ship using the arrow keys and shoot lasers using the space bar.
 Pause the game by pressing “p” and quit the game by pressing “q”.

-If your starship is shoot by an enemy laser and you have no shields, you lose a life.
+If your starship is shot by an enemy laser and you have no shields, you lose a life.
 If you hit anything, you lose a life.

 High scores are recorded when the player dies or beats the game.